jmratcliff/stock-analysis/README.md

 *  Leverage the existing code to improve it and provide better results
 *  Improve efficiency of analysis and macro times
 *  Ability to add flexibility to VBA script to better handle future changes in analysis needs

+The refactored VBA script not only performs faster but will allow for more flexibility going forward.
+A larger set of stock data will be able to be analyzed quickly with limited changes needed to the script.
+Processing times for the original VBA script would have quickly grown with additional data whereas the refactored script will be able to handle much larger data sets with limited increases in processing time.

 While getting the refactored VBA to run correctly was challenging at times, the end result is a much quicker and efficient analysis method.
 Debugging the code enabled better learning that will be remembered.